Josh Lowe Preview, Player Props: Rays vs. Red Sox

 Josh Lowe At The Plate

-- In 41.3% of his games this year, Lowe has had at least one RBI.
-He's picked up more than one in 14.7% and driven in three or more of his team's runs in seven contests.
+- In 45 games this season (40.9%), Lowe has picked up an RBI, and in 16 of those games (14.5%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

-- He has scored in 48 of 109 games this year, and more than once 9 times.
+- In 44.5% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (8.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.